 Either way the term “Mackem” is certainly not insulting.
 Those on Tyneside may differ in their view but their reference to it being an insult is down to pure jealousy.

 So how do we talk?
-Well we do indeed shorten words by not prounouncing certain letters, likewise we will make up words to mean something else.
+Well we do indeed shorten words by not pronouncing certain letters, likewise we will make up words to mean something else.

 Here are a few examples: